CX-Box/cxbox-doc/docs/features/element/microservices/microservices.md

 ???
 Example

-    **Step1** Method getByIdIgnoringFirstLevelCache takes a BusinessComponent as input.
+    **Step1** Method `getByIdIgnoringFirstLevelCache` takes a BusinessComponent as input.

-    When calling the service, it's essential to provide theId  record as a parameter for which data will be returned.
+    When calling the service, it's essential to provide the Id  record as a parameter for which data will be returned.

         Long Id  = bc.getIdAsLong().